BUY TWO OR MORE GUIDES - UP TO 20% OFF

 As mentioned earlier, Zion Lodge features the ONLY two restaurants in Zion National Park.
 They are:

-• The Red Rock Grill: The Grill is open year-round for breakfast, lunch and dinner.
+• The Red Rock Grill: The Grill is open year-round for breakfast, lunch, and dinner.
 Their menu features items such as steak, pasta, salads, and more.
 Guests are encouraged to make reservations before visiting as it does book up.

 • Castle Dome Café: This seasonal café is adjacent to the bar, and is more casual than The Red Rock Grill.
 Its menu features items such as coffee & cinnamon buns for breakfast and burgers & hot dogs with French fries for lunch.

-What else requires permits in Zion National Park?
+What Else Requires Permits in Zion National Park?

 Red Rock in Zion Canyon